ryanmmoon/dir.ectory/content/guide/taken-name.md

 If the owner of a name is not selling it, you can try different variations such as:

-- .first
+- .first/
-- .last
+- .last/
-- .firstlast
+- .firstlast/

 You can also be creative with domain hacks like:

-- dir.ectory
-- .tsrif
+- sa.rah/
-- .tsal
+- .aifos/

-If your unable to find a Top Level Domain you like, you can also register a Second Level Domain.
+If your unable to find a top-level domain you like, you can also register a second-level domain.

-- last.c
+- ryan.c/
-- first.forever
+- matt.forever/
-- firstlast.hey
+- johndoe.hey/

 In conclusion, it may be difficult to find the name you want, but there are many options available at any price point.